- Botetourt Center at Greenfield

-Constellation Brands occupies an 81-acre parcel at Greenfield with a 280,000 SF production facility, which manufactures Luke Bryan's Two Lane Lager and Seltzer product lines, in addition to other beer, seltzer, and ready-to-drink beverages.
-The company located to Botetourt County in 2016 with Ballast Point Brewing.
-This facility is Constellation Brands's only large-scale US domestic beverage production facility.
+Constellation Brands occupies an 81-acre parcel at Greenfield with a 280,000 SF production facility, which manufactures Luke Bryan's Two-Lane Lager and Seltzer product lines, in addition to other beer, seltzer, and ready-to-drink beverages.
+The company was located to Botetourt County in 2016 with Ballast Point Brewing.
+This facility is Constellation Brands' only large-scale US domestic beverage production facility.

 Australian-based Pratt Industries located to Greenfield in 2019 to establish a converting facility, which is part of its Sheet Plant Division.
 The announcement involved the creation of fifty jobs and the capital investment of $20.1 M. Pratt’s Sheet Plant Division has an ever-expanding network of more than 40 facilities throughout the United States and Mexico, converting sheets supplied from 17 corrugating plants into the industry’s best and most environmentally-friendly packaging.
 All use Pratt’s high-performance 100% recycled paper manufactured at our five paper mills which comprise the most technologically-advanced mill system in North America.
 The Sheet Plant Division’s vertically integrated supply system and geographic footprint allows Pratt Industries to provide regional and local customers with personalized, localized account representation and customer service.
 The facility occupies a 29-acre parcel and includes a 160,000 SF facility.
 The facility began as a 100,000 SF shell building project coordinated between Botetourt County and the Roanoke Valley Development Corporation.

-The Munters Botetourt plant concentrates in one primary business segment, data centers, and one smaller segment, high temperature industrial air treatment.
-The new facility will be operational in 3Q2022 and Munters considers it will become its “Global Center of Excellence for Data Center cooling solutions.”
+The Munters Botetourt plant concentrates on one primary business segment, data centers, and one smaller segment, high-temperature industrial air treatment.
+The new facility became operational in 2022 and Munters considers it will become its “Global Center of Excellence for Data Center cooling solutions.”